Snouck Hurgronje & Louijsse: Slave trade

 In addition to slave trade, Snouck Hurgronje & Louijsse were involved in all kinds of activities.
 In 1766 they equipped their first slave ship.
 Both built up a fleet of several ships and in the following decade focused on the slave trade with Loango-Angola.
 In addition, they bought textiles for the slave voyages, but they also supplied this to other Walcheren companies.

 The company of Snouck Hurgronje & Louijsse undertook a total of 32 registered slave voyages.
-During 30 voyages 8,426 captives were transported across the Atlantic Ocean, bringing the estimated total to 11.235 for his company.
+During 30 voyages 8,426 captives were transported across the Atlantic Ocean, bringing the estimated total to 11,235 for the company.
 After Snouck Hurgronje died, Abraham Louijsse continued these activities together with Jan Swart under the name Johannes Louijsse & Zoon.